 - If applicable, the eligibility requirements a BCS would need to fulfil so that the accreditation/certification process could be started.

-- The requirements against which the quality of the services will be judged in the accreditation/certification process, including the rationale and evidence on which they have been chosen.
+- The requirements against which the quality of the services, including the rationale and evidence on which they have been chosen.

 - The quality domains to be addressed by process requirements.

 In accordance with established practices for improving quality in European healthcare systems, the European Breast QA scheme will also assess whether requirements are being met by using quantitative indicators.
 Indicators will be associated with the requirements when the following criteria are fulfilled (NICE Healthcare Quality Standards Process Guide, Methodenpapier AQUA-Institut):